akovanev/kovanev.github.io/_posts/2020-09-08-Integration-testing-with-data-generator.md

 }
 </code></pre>

-If everything is implemented right, then the `ApiClient` should not throw exceptions except the network issues. `JsonConvert.DeserializeObject<T>` is supposed to give control to the `[OnError]` methods for all the response objects that had parsing problems.
+If everything is correct, then the `ApiClient` should not throw exceptions aside from the network issues.
+The `JsonConvert.DeserializeObject<T>` will be looking for all the `[OnError]` methods for all the response objects that have parsing problems.

-If this part is understandable then I will go ahead to creating a test solution.
-I will not put all the code here, focusing only on main aspects.
+If this part is clear, then I will move on to creating a test solution.
+I will not post all the code here, focusing only on the main aspects.

-First I need to mock the responses with the generated data.
+First, I need to replace the responses, received from the `HttpClient`, with the generated data.
 For that I will create the `MockHttpClientFactory`.

 <pre><code class="language-cs">class MockHttpClientFactory
 {